Thoughts on Office-Bound Work

 Now we ask you, the executive team, to show some flexibility as well and let go of the rigid policies of the Hybrid Working Pilot.
 Stop trying to control how often you can see us in the office.
 Trust us, we know how each of our small contributions helps Apple succeed and what’s required to do so.
 Our direct managers trust us and in many cases would happily let us work in a more flexible setup.
 And why wouldn’t they, we’ve successfully done so for the last two years.
 Why don’t you?

 Or as Steve said: “It doesn’t make sense to hire smart people and then tell them what to do.
 We hire smart people so they can tell us what to do.”
 Here we are, the smart people that you hired, and we are telling you what to do: Please get out of our way, there is no one-size-fits-all solution, let us decide how we work best, and let us do the best work of our lives.

 1445 from current and former Apple employeesPlease sign below, we'll update the survey count manually from time to time based on the responses we get.

 We would like to ask you to show your support for location-flexible work and speak out against inflexible workplace policies by filling out the following survey.

 Thank you for your support!
-If you work at Apple, we'd like to invite you to our Discord servers below.
-Discord is very similar to Slack, but our servers are not controlled by Apple so we can speak more openly and came together to share our frustrations anonymously, and plan organizing more formally around shared concerns like Remote Work Advocacy.
+If you work at Apple, we'd like to invite you to our Discord server below.
+Discord is very similar to Slack, but our server is not controlled by Apple so we can speak more openly and came together to share our frustrations anonymously, and plan organizing more formally around shared concerns like Remote Work Advocacy.
 If are a current Apple worker and you do not feel comfortable joining our Discord servers, yet, consider joining the #remote-work-advocacy Slack channel (not accessible to all workspaces).